Koenkk/zigbee2mqtt.io/docs/devices/TI0001-switch-2gang.md

   pan_id: 6756
 ```

 ## Exposes

 ### Switch (left endpoint)
 The current state of this switch is in the published state under the `state_left` property (value is `ON` or `OFF`).
 To control this switch publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"state_left": "ON"}`, `{"state_left": "OFF"}` or `{"state_left": "TOGGLE"}`.
+To read the current state of this switch publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"state_left": ""}`.

 ### Switch (right endpoint)
 The current state of this switch is in the published state under the `state_right` property (value is `ON` or `OFF`).
 To control this switch publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"state_right": "ON"}`, `{"state_right": "OFF"}` or `{"state_right": "TOGGLE"}`.
+To read the current state of this switch publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"state_right": ""}`.

 ### Linkquality (numeric)
 Link quality (signal strength).